PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 > Though the German Developer PIRANHA BYTES has not even signed a distribution or publishing contract, it's already attracting tremendous attention from publishers and gamers.
 (MCV USA 01/1998)

 **Mike:** It's true the games are getting better - in ways of graphical presentation but NOT, in my humble opinion, in ways of gameplay or a good story.
 Almost every fantasy game released recently is merely hack and slay but has practically no story.
 It's like the heart of the game has been ripped out!
-We will combine both a (hopefully) genuine story and an easy-to-use gameplay with an engine which is at a clearly higher technical level than RPGs normally used to have.
+We will combine both a (hopefully) <span class="orelight">genuine story</span> and an <span class="orelight">easy-to-use</span> gameplay with an engine which is at a clearly higher technical level than RPGs normally used to have.
 (IGN, 11.06.1998)

 > The word is that even highly anticipated games like Ultima: Ascension look dull compared with GOTHIC's highly detailed and incredibly fast engine.
 And the game is already being touted by insiders for its breakthrough concepts.
 (MCV USA 01/1998)